 OSPI provides resources that can help Washington's youth achieve a healthy lifestyle.
 The following programs are beneficial in maintaining a student's mental, social and behavioral health.

-The social and emotional learning is broadly understood as a process through which individuals build awareness and skills in managing emotions, setting goals, establishing relationships, and making responsible decisions that support success in school and in life.
+Social emotional learning is broadly understood as a process through which individuals build awareness and skills in managing emotions, setting goals, establishing relationships, and making responsible decisions that support success in school and life.

 The Student Assistance Prevention-Intervention Services Program (SAPISP) is a comprehensive, integrated model of services that fosters safe school environments, promotes healthy childhood development, and prevents alcohol, tobacco, and other drug abuse.

 This information is designed to increase the educational community's understanding of the challenges our lesbian, gay, bisexual, transgender, and questioning youth face in school.